ryanelandt/path_planning_with_charging/readme.md

 #
 ### Case 1:
-The plane flys directly to the destination city.
+The plane flies directly to the destination city.
 - City 0→1, the plane **leaves city 0 with a full charge** and arrives in city 1.
 ```
  Max   ___       ___